 Your child may develop a habit to rely on your breastmilk whenever he/she is bored.
 When you are in a public place he/she may lift up your top, demanding his/her favorite snack.
-Well, that
+Well, that could embarrass you.

 Some people believe that long-term breastfeeding may make weaning difficult.
 However, this may not be the case with every child.
 Distracting your child with other foods or activities will be helpful to wean your child.